grafana/grafana/docs/sources/administration/image_rendering.md

 [PhantomJS](https://phantomjs.org/) have been the only supported and default image renderer since Grafana v2.x and is shipped with Grafana.

+PhantomJS binaries are included for Linux (x64), Windows (x64) and Darwin (x64).
+For Linux you should ensure that any required libraries, e.g. libfontconfig1, are available.

-Please note that for macOS and Windows, you will need to ensure that a phantomjs binary is available under tools/phantomjs/phantomjs.
-For Linux, a phantomjs binary is included - however, you should ensure that any required libraries, e.g. libfontconfig1, are available.
+Please note that PhantomJS binaries are not included for ARM.
+To support this you will need to ensure that a phantomjs binary is available under tools/phantomjs/phantomjs.

 ## Alerting and render limits